-When someone you love is diagnosed with a mental illness (major depression, bipolar, schizophrenia, borderline storms8personality disorder, PTSD, OCD) something ugly tends to rear its head – the two-headed monster of stigma and shame.
+When someone you love is diagnosed with a mental illness (major depression, bipolar, schizophrenia, borderline personality disorder, PTSD, OCD) something ugly tends to rear its head – the two-headed monster of stigma and shame.

 This monster gets its life from those who don’t understand.
 They’re either uninformed or misinformed.
 Has that been your child’s teachers?
 Their friends?
 Their friends parents?
 Your friends or co-workers?
 Family?
 When stigma and shame are directed at your son or daughter, or at you, the hurt runs deep.
 You feel protective.
 Defensive.
 Angry.
 Sad.
 Embarrassed.
 At a loss for how to respond.